Castro Brings Fire and Facts, Pummels Beto on Immigration

 “It’s heartbreaking,” Castro said of the death of Óscar and Valeria Martinez, a father and his young daughter who drowned earlier this week while trying to cross the Rio Grande after attempting to claim asylum.
 “It should also piss us all off.”

-But then Castro got specific, leaning into his extensive policy background on the subject of immigration, calling for an end family separation, a “Marshall Plan” for Honduras, Guatemala and Honduras, and to end the so-called “metering” of asylum seekers that amounts to turning back those lawfully seeking refuge at the nation’s border.
+But Castro paired that emotion—and some Spanish, in which he is fluent—with policy, leaning into his extensive background on the subject of immigration with calls for an end family separation, the proposed “Marshall Plan” for Honduras, Guatemala and El Salvador, and to end the so-called “metering” of asylum seekers, which critics say amounts to turning back those lawfully seeking refuge at the nation’s border.

-Metering, Castro said, was “basically what prompted Óscar and Veleria to make that risky swim across the river… they died because of that.”
+Metering, Castro said, was “basically what prompted Óscar and Valeria to make that risky swim across the river… they died because of that.”
 The Salvadoran press has alleged that the Martinezes had presented themselves for asylum in the United States while in Mexico, but attempted to cross the Rio Grande after growing impatient with the asylum process there.
-There is no evidence that they were turned away as a result of “metering” at the U.S. border, however.
+There is no evidence that they were turned away the U.S. border as a result of “metering,” however.

-Castro dug deep into a signature immigration policy, calling for the repeal of Section 1325 of the Immigration and Nationality Act, which makes it a federal offense to cross or attempt to cross the U.S. border “at any time or place other than as designated by immigration officers.”
+Castro also called for the repeal of Section 1325 of the Immigration and Nationality Act, which makes it a federal offense to cross or attempt to cross the U.S. border “at any time or place other than as designated by immigration officers.”

 Treating illegal crossings as a criminal rather than civil offense is one of the reasons, Castro elaborated, has allowed the Trump administration to justify separating migrant parents from their children at the border, igniting a family separation crisis that has strained both immigrant communities and immigration enforcement to their limits.